8 Things You Need to Know for Hiring Generation Z

 8. They have a love-hate relationship with technology

 Gen Z is the first generation that has grown up in an age of the internet and social media.
-So, you are going to have to keep up with them.
-Rather than hitting them with one, lengthy email, show candidates short, digestible messages across multiple platforms—texting, social media, Skype, and more.
+So, you're going to have to keep up with them.
+Rather than hitting them with one, lengthy email, show candidates short, digestible messages across multiple platforms — texting, social media, Skype, and more.

 But don’t think that this lifestyle means Gen Z is all about technology.
 In fact, studies have shown they prefer face-to-face contact in the workplace.
 Bring them in for an in-person meeting, FaceTime with them, and showcase how the company believes in this type of interaction too.